paljs/prisma-tools/packages/nexus/README.md

     UserUpdateInput
     UserUpdateManyMutationInput
     ```
-- Has nexus plugin to convert `info: GraphQLResolveInfo` to select object accepted by `prisma client` this help in this points :-
+- Has nexus plugin to convert `info: GraphQLResolveInfo` to select object accepted by `prisma client` this help in these points :-
   - Good solution for N + 1 issue.
   - Save performance with just query what frontend request from db
-- Support two version of `nexus`
+- Support two versions of `nexus`
-  - nexus framework
+  - Nexus framework
-  - nexus schema
+  - Nexus schema
-- Add onDelete cascade function to workaround missing function in prisma migrate cli more information [here](../delete)
+- Add onDelete cascade function to workaround missing function in Prisma migrate Cli more information [here](../delete)
-- You have options to exclude any thing you want.
+- You have options to exclude anything you want.
   - exclude queries or mutations file for all models.
   - exclude queries or mutations from custom models.
   - exclude fields from all models.